-Adjust the camera height so that it is at about even with the middle of the pendulum string.
-Then go to the computer desktop and click on the Logitech camera icon.
-In the app click "Quick Capture", and you should see a live video feed and the camera controls.
-If you don't see them, click the "Controls" button to open them.
-Check that the camera is set with the autofocus off and resolution at 720.
+Adjust the camera height so that it is at or just below the top of the pendulum string.
+Then go to the computer desktop and click on the Logitech Camera icon.
+In the app you should see a live video feed.

-- (4) Place the large board with the black and white screen in the holder on the apparatus base directly under the pendulum, nearer to the front (camera end).
-Carefully adjust the height, angle, and alignment of the camera as well as the ZOOM control in Logitech until you see - just the tip of the pendulum support at the top of the picture and - about 5 boxes of space showing below the bob, as seen in Figure 3 below. - the bob is centered horizontally in the grid - the grid is square to the camera
+- (4) Slide the large board with the black and white screen in the holder on the apparatus base directly under the pendulum, nearer to the front (camera end).
+Carefully adjust the height, angle, and alignment of the camera until you see: - the pendulum support at the top of the picture - the red bob is centered horizontally in the grid - the grid is perpendicular to the camera and centered on the display

 NOTE: You will have to manually adjust the height and angle of the camera to get the desired orientation.
-Do not use the 4 green arrow Logitech controls to pan or tilt the camera, which will cause errors in the image capture algorithm.
+If the zoom seems off, adjust the camera position on the desk slightly until the preview image looks similar Figure 2.